GLoewe/T3Stack_Quickstart/README.md

 Pick the Environments where the variable should be used.
 For a quickstart just select all three (Prod, Preview, Dev) and save.

 Now deploy.
-It should run without problems because we haven´t changed much yet.
+It should run without problems because we did not change much yet.
 Everytime we push to the main branch it automatically redeploys the app.

 ## Authentication
-Now we add authentication methods via [Clerk](clerk.com) (requires an account) Add an application and choose your desired authentication methods like via Google, Microsoft or GitHub or several other methods.
+Now we add authentication methods via [Clerk](clerk.com) (free but requires an account)
+Add an application and choose your desired authentication methods like via Google, Microsoft or GitHub or several other methods.
 I chose via GitHub and email address.